Intermittent explosive disorder: DSM-IV diagnosis

+EDS was a category in the Diagnostic and Statistical Manual of Mental Disorders (DSM IV).
+EDS may affect children or adults.
+Children are often considered to have epilepsy or a mental health problem.
+The episodes consist of recurrent attacks of uncontrollable rage, usually after minimal provocation, and may last up to an hour.
+Following an episode, children are frequently exhausted, may sleep and will usually have no recall.

 Differential diagnosis

 Many psychiatric disorders and some substance use disorders are associated with increased aggression and are frequently comorbid with IED, often making differential diagnosis difficult.
 Individuals with IED are, on average, four times more likely to develop depression or anxiety disorders, and three times more likely to develop substance use disorders.

-Bipolar disorder has been linked to increased agitation and aggressive behavior in some individuals, but for these individuals, aggressiveness is limited to manic and/or depressive episodes, whereas individuals with IED experience aggressive behavior even during periods with a neutral or positive mood.
+Bipolar disorder has been linked to increased agitation and aggressive behavior in some individuals, but for these individuals, aggression is limited to manic or depressive episodes, whereas individuals with IED experience aggressive behavior even during periods with a neutral or positive mood.

-In one clinical study, the two disorders co-occurred 60% of the time.
+In one clinical study, bipolar and IED disorders co-occurred 60% of the time.
 Patients report manic-like symptoms occurring just before outbursts and continuing throughout.
 According to a study, the average onset age of IED was around five years earlier than the onset age of bipolar disorder, indicating a possible correlation between the two.

-Similarly, alcoholism and other substance use disorders may exhibit increased aggressiveness, but unless this aggression is experienced outside of periods of acute intoxication and withdrawal, no diagnosis of IED is given.
-For chronic disorders, such as PTSD, it is important to assess whether the level of aggression met IED criteria before the development of another disorder.
-In antisocial personality disorder, interpersonal aggression is usually instrumental in nature (i.e., motivated by tangible rewards), whereas IED is more of an impulsive, unpremeditated reaction to situational stress.
+Similarly, alcoholism and other substance use disorders may exhibit increased aggression, but unless it is experienced outside of periods of acute intoxication and withdrawal, no diagnosis of IED is given.
+Studies suggest that childhood abuse and alcohol use disorder are linked to increased aggression and IED.
+For chronic disorders, such as post-traumatic stress disorder (PTSD), it is important to assess whether the level of aggression met IED criteria before the development of another disorder.
+In antisocial personality disorder (ASPD), interpersonal aggression is usually instrumental in nature (i.e., motivated by tangible rewards), whereas IED is more of an impulsive, unpremeditated reaction to situational stress.